Regular colored graphs of positive degree: Dominant schemes

-and such that \begin{itemize} \item All components in $C'_0$ have exactly 3 marks: they are $(D-2)$-dipoles. \item The root component has one mark and degree 0: it is a root melon. \item All positive components in $C'_+$ have one mark and degree $D-2$: each of them is an unbroken chain forming a loop at a $(D-2)$-dipole. \item All the other elements of the schemes are $b_{\max}$ broken chains. \end{itemize} \end{proposition} It follows that in all cases the dominant schemes can be seen as graphs whose edges represent the broken chains and whose vertices can either be three valent (representing the $(D-2)$-dipoles in $C_0'$) or univalent (representing the loops in $C_+'$).
+and $\tilde G$ is such that: \begin{itemize} \item All the non root zero degree components in $\tilde G''$ have exactly 3 marks: they are either ring components with three marks, or consist in two vertices connected by $D+1$ parallel edges, three of which are marked. \item The root component has one mark and degree 0: it is a root ring graph. \item All the strictly positive degree components in $\tilde G''$ have one mark and degree $D-2$.
+They either represent an unbroken chain with equal external colors and half-edges paired into edges $\Braket{\ell_{\bullet}, r_{\circ}}$ and $\Braket{r_{\bullet}, \ell_{\circ}}$, one of which is marked or they represent an unbroken chain with different external colors incident at a $(D-2)$-dipole whose third pair of half-edges is joint into a marked edge. \item All the other elements of the schemes are ${\bf B}_{\max}$ broken chains. \end{itemize} \end{proposition}

+Together with the asymptotic expansion~\eqref{eq:sing}, this Proposition implies Theorem \ref{thm:main2} in the Introduction.
+The dominant reduced schemes can be seen as abstract graphs whose edges represent the broken chains and whose vertices can either be trivalent (representing the non-root zero degree components) or univalent (representing root component and the non zero degree components).

-In order to completely characterize these schemes we need to determine $b_{\max}$.
-Optimizing the above linear program yields the parameters of the candidate schemes with a maximal number of broken chain-vertices: the ``pure'' solutions are
+In order to completely characterize these schemes we need to determine ${\bf B}_{\max}$.
+Optimizing the above linear program yields the parameters of the candidate reduced schemes with a maximal number of broken chain-vertices: the ``pure'' solutions are

-Pure solutions are not realizable for value of $\delta$ that are not divisible by $D$ or $D-2$, so that for $D\geq5$ mixed solutions should be considered also.
+Pure solutions are not realizable for values of $\delta$ that are not divisible by $D$ or $D-2$, so that for $D\geq5$ mixed solutions should be considered also.

-Let us describe the schemes in the pure cases: \begin{itemize} \item Case $a$, with $\delta=n\cdot(D-2)$: since $q^a=0$, all the $2n-1$ broken chains are separating: the scheme is a binary tree with $n+1$ leaves, one carrying the root melon and the other carrying unbroken loops, with $n-1$ internal nodes each carrying a $(D-2)$-dipole, and with the $2n-1$ edges carrying the broken chains.
+Let us describe the schemes in the pure cases: \begin{itemize} \item Case $a$, with $\delta=n\cdot(D-2)$, $n\ge 1$: since $q_a=0$, all the $2n-1$ broken chains are separating: the scheme is a binary tree with $n+1$ leaves, one carrying the root ring and the others carrying unbroken loops, with $n-1$ internal nodes each carrying a ring or a $(D-2)$-dipole, and with the $2n-1$ edges carrying the broken chains.
+The generating function of graphs associated to such schemes is obtained by counting: \begin{itemize} \item the root ring contributes 1. \item counting the choices of colors, every non root leaf contributes: